 You must apply to the DUI Court which serves the city where you live: Orange County Superior Court has divided DUI Court cases among 4 courthouses, Central (Santa Ana), North (Fullerton), Harbor (Newport Beach), and West (Westminster).
 For a list of the Courts and the cities they service, please see locations page.

 DUI Court Introduction

-The Superior Court of California DUI Court program Program is a court-supervised program for multiple DUI offenders who have no violence, drug sales or gang activity in their past.
-This voluntary program includes comprehensive treatment, supervision and regular court appearances throughout its one year term.
+The Superior Court of California DUI Court is a court-supervised program for multiple DUI offenders who have no violence, drug sales or gang activity in their past.
+This voluntary program includes comprehensive treatment, supervision and regular court appearances.

 Participants are normally second or third time DUI Offenders charged with misdemeanor offenses which do not include serious injury to any victim.
 An interested applicant will undergo a screening/assessment by the DUI Court team to insure they are appropriate for the program, will benefit from the treatment and supervision and will not present a risk to themselves or the public.

 Once approved for the program, a participant will plead guilty to the DUI Charges, a jail sentence will be stayed and they will begin the supervision and treatment program.

 "…As I type this, I am 81 days sober.
 Yes, I’m tired from running from bus to bus.
 I’m tired of talking about myself and my recovery.
 I’m financially struggling to pay my bills, and I’m building and rebuilding a lot of relationships, but I am SOBER.
 I’m too tired to drink, I’m too broke to drink and I’m too busy to drink, because of this program ~ and I wouldn’t want it any other way…"